Baháʼí Faith in Morocco: Early phase

 There is a mention of contact with a Baháʼí in Morocco in 1946 but it's unclear with division (Spanish, French, International Zone.)
 In August 1947 Marie Claudet, former member of the Baha'i Assembly of Guayaquil (Ecuador) was reported in May to be en route to French Morocco.
 In 1953 the Baháʼís initiated a Ten Year Crusade during which a number of Baháʼís pioneered to various parts of Morocco—many of whom came from Egypt and a few from the United States.
-Starting in September for the Moroccan International Zone they first to arrive were: Manuc͟hihi Hizari, and Hurmuz Zindih.
+Starting in September for the Moroccan International Zone they first to arrive were: Manouchehr Hezari, and Hurmuz Zindih.
 Manouchehr Hezari earned the title of Knight of Baháʼu'lláh as the very first to settle in Tangier (then an international city).
 The family stayed many years after Tangier was annexed by the Kingdom of Morocco.
 Manouchehr worked as an engineer and later as a station manager for Voice of America radio.
 Then in October more arrivals came—Dr. Helen Elsie Austin and Muhammad-ʻAli Jalili came.
 In November Husayn & Nusraat Ardikani, ʻAli Akhbar & S͟hayistih Rafiʾi, and ʻAbbas Rafiʾi arrived.
 For Spanish Morocco in October 1953 they were: Fawzi Zaynu'l-'Abidin & family, Luella McKay, John & Earleta Fleming, and Alyce Janssen.
 Others arrived in April 1954—Richard & Evelyn Walters and Richard & Mary L. Suhm.
 Helen Austin was teaching at the American School of Tangier from 1954 to 1957.
 She was a member of the regional National Assembly of North and West Africa (1953–58), and, in her lifetime, Local Spiritual Assemblies in five countries—including Morocco.
 Another American family pioneered to Morocco starting in 1956 up to 1960, one returning for a period in 1967–8.
 By February 1955 there is mention of conversions from the Moroccan population.
 By April 1955 the first Local Spiritual Assembly of Ceuta, an enclave of Spain in Morocco, was elected.
 Sometime during 1956 a Roman Catholic priest lodges a complaint against the Baháʼís of Morocco with the Moroccan Security Service.
 By January 1958 the first Baháʼí Summer School was held in Rabat.
 By spring 1958 the Baháʼí population may have been 100 and there were six assemblies and a regional committee is coordinating activities promulgating the religion.
 In 1960 the first all-Moroccan local assembly was elected in Zaouiat Cheikh and most of its members were Berbers.
 A regional National Spiritual Assembly for North East is organized in 1956.
 In 1957 the first Tuareg joins the religion.
 Louella McKay was another pioneer from about spring 1959 through the fall of 1963 in Spanish Morocco.

 A regional National Spiritual Assembly of North West Africa was organized in 1962-3 including the merging countries of French, Spanish Morocco and the Moroccan International Zone centered on Tangiers.
 In 1963 a survey of the community counted 10 Assemblies, 12 organized groups of Baháʼís and 8 isolated individuals.
 The assemblies were: Casablanca, Ceuta, Fez, Kenitra, Larache, Marrakesh, Meknès, Nador, Rabat, Sala, Tetuan and Zaouiat Cheikh.